 Iterator or generator function will be assigned to a single worker that will iterate over them.
 The main advantage is execution in parallel to the main Python process, but due to their state it is not possible to calculate more than one batch at a time.

-prefetch_queue_depth (int, option, default = 1) – When run in
+prefetch_queue_depth (int, optional, default = 1) – When run in

 parallel=Truemode, specifies the number of batches to be computed in advance and stored in the internal buffer, otherwise parameter is ignored.

 If specified in

 parallel=Truemode, the value serves as a hint when calculating initial capacity of shared memory slots used by the worker processes to pass parallel external source outputs to the pipeline.
 The argument is ignored in non-parallel mode.